ericlugo/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

+---

-- [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- [x] Explain the differences between `client-side routing` and `server-side routing`.

+Routing is present in essentially all websites.
+Server-side routing is the classic way to route traffic from one location to another.
+With server-side routing, a GET request is sent to a server (typcally with a link) which replies with a document that is then loaded by your browser.
+Client-side routing refers when the routes are handled by Javascript.
+The URL will still change accordingly, but no request to the server is made.
+Instead, the entire webapp is preloaded and the correct content is shown based entirely on the Javascript Routing logic.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C: POST- Creates new entries
+R: GET- Retrieves existing data
+U: PUT- Updates data
+D: DELETE- Deletes data

-- [ ] Mention three tools we can use to make AJAX requests.
+- [x] Mention three tools we can use to make AJAX requests.

+fetch, axios, and http methods.

+---

 ## Project Set Up